 It is recommended that there is a process wherein the status of the software on a vehicle, particularly its certified systems, can be verified.
 This process is described in chapter 5.
 Note: move to a new section “Document structure”

-Software update approval process
+Software update certification process

 Table 1 below demonstrates how it is recommended that the software update process should be conducted.